NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

        Disable filtering.

     Camera
-       Use the left camera’s center as the universe center.
+       Use the left camera center as the universe center.

     Zero
-       Use the center of the planet as the universe center.
+       Use the planet center as the universe center.

 bundle-adjust-prefix (*string*)
     Use the camera adjustments obtained by previously running